mrsaicharan1/E-Mandi/README.md

 # Admin database transaction view

-# Payments with Flask-Stripe
+# Payments with user exclusive confirmation Mails.

-# An elusive shopping cart
+# An elusive shopping cart implemented using OOP

+# Wholeseller and Retailer Grocery Upload functionality

+# Best Retailer Information

+# Uses optimized database functionalities instead of Standard SQL queries(SQLAlchemy)

+# Efficient exception handling for forms

+# Next generation tecchnologies such as Flask and SQLAlchemy to keep it future-proof.